-Ready to buy an investment property in Upstate?
+Ready to buy an investment property in South Carolina?
 You will likely want to make some renovations and improvements before selling or renting the house.
-Check out these 5 projects to add value to your investment property in Upstate!
+Check out these 5 projects to add value to your investment property in South Carolina!

 A fresh coat of paint can instantly change a room.
 Stick with something neutral and light.
 Gray is currently a popular choice for interiors.
 Painting the entire house can get a little expensive, but it can completely alter the home’s appearance.
 If cost is an issue, consider doing a few of the main living areas, taking care of the bedrooms a few months down the road.